voronianski/dookie-css/test/README.md

 npm install
 ```

-and then start testing with command (be sure that you have [casper.js installed](http://casperjs.org/installation.html) on your machine):
+and then start testing with this command (be sure that you have [casper.js installed](http://casperjs.org/installation.html) on your machine):

 ```bash
 node ./runner.js